Dark L and Light L: Learn the Difference and Pronunciation

 Tips for Pronouncing Dark L and Light L

 Ready to put what you’ve learned about the dark L and the light L into practice?
-Here’s how you can deepen your understanding of the differences between these two L sounds:
+Here’s how you can practice this pronunciation difference:

 - The light L’s mouth positioning is pretty simple—just point your tongue to the bony ridge above your teeth.

-- For the dark L, you can imagine your tongue as forming a U shape that’s a bit flat.
-The back and tip of your tongue are up, while the middle of your tongue is slightly down.
-Overall, your tongue is also further back in your mouth.
+- For the dark L, you can imagine your tongue as forming a U shape that’s a bit flat and it’s further back in your mouth.

 Once you feel like you’ve gotten a grasp of how to pronounce the light L and dark L separately, you can level up to reading full-on words and sentences.